 Geometry Fundamentals II Practice Quiz with a Step-by-Step Interactive Lesson

-Use the quiz at the top of the page to practice Geometry Fundamentals II: regular polygons and angle relationships, counting faces, edges, and vertices, and mastering surface area, lateral area, and volume formulas for prisms, pyramids, cylinders, cones, and spheres.
+Use the question set below to practice Geometry Fundamentals II: regular polygons and angle relationships, counting faces, edges, and vertices, and mastering surface area, lateral area, and volume formulas for prisms, pyramids, cylinders, cones, and spheres.
 If you want a refresher, click Start lesson to open a step-by-step guide with worked examples and quick checks.

 How this geometry practice works

-- 1. Take the quiz: answer the geometry questions at the top of the page.
+1. Take the practice set: answer the geometry questions below.

-- 3. Retry: return to the quiz and apply the geometry formulas immediately.
+3. Retry: return to the question set and apply the geometry formulas immediately.

-What you’ll learn in the Geometry Fundamentals II lesson
+What you will learn in the Geometry Fundamentals II lesson

 Polygons & angle measures